FarronF/limerick-council-meetings/meetings/2018/02/26-Meeting of the Home and Social Development SPC/Minutes of Home and Social Development SPC Meeting 11th December 2017.md

  Necessity for disposal of the sites; and

- Possible new affordable housing scheme.---
+ Possible new affordable housing scheme.
+---
 **Item 6.**

 **Consideration of report from Special Meeting of Limerick City and County**